 Leadership in Islam is larger than that.
 It concerns men and women, at work or home, with people or alone with ourselves.

 So I removed leadership from the spotlight to keep the generalist idea behind it.

-To my wife Katia.
+To my wife.
 If you find my articles bad, imagine what my wife has been through while reading my first drafts!
 Without her support, I simply could not put my writings out there.

-To Mehdi Dyane (aka the family developer).
-My little brother set this blog and helped me save precious time so I can focus on creating content.
+To Mehdi (aka the family developer).
+My little brother set up this blog and helped me save precious time so I could focus on creating content.
 Without him, I would probably still be reading an article on ‘How to start a blog’.

 To God.
 All praise is ultimately due to God who made my change process and this work possible.
-Everyone and everything else were His divine means.
+Everyone and everything else was His divine means.